 Sponsored by Debbie Pierce

-Jetta is the newest horse to our therapy herd.
+Jetta is a 19 year old Appaloosa mare.
 She has settled into her new job easily, and loves to give her riders a hug!
 Before working as a therapy horse, Jetta did western pleasure and even jumping.
 She is truly an all around girl!
 We are all excited to get to know her better.

 Thank you to Debbie and Natalie for giving us the opportunity to lease Jetta!